kclinden/vagrant-docker-ansible/README.md

 This can be used as a test environment with multiple Ansible endpoints.

 ## Use:
-Start the environment
+Start the environment.
 `vagrant up`

-Verify environment status
+Verify environment status.
 `vagrant status`

-View containers via Docker
+View containers via Docker.
 `docker ps -a`

-Access a container
+Access a container.
 `vagrant ssh <container_name>`
 `ssh root@<local_ip or remote_ip> -p <port> -i <private_key>`